webofdata/specification-archived/specification.md

 ### Operation Get Datasets

-The operation ´get-datasets' returns a list of the datasets contained within the named store.
+The operation `get-datasets` returns a list of the datasets contained in the named store.

 <pre>